 Taking a day off to relax in Siem Reap can give you the second wind you need to finish exploring Angkor Wat.
 We have compiled our list of the best things to do in Siem Reap to help you make the most of your trip to Cambodia.
 Enjoy!

-- The Top 15 Things to do in Siem Reap
+- Where to Stay in Siem Reap

 - 1. Explore the Ancient Temples of Angkor Wat